Automattic/wordpress-activitypub/readme.txt

 = Unreleased =

 * Added: `@mentions` in the JSON representation of the reply
+* Added: Settings to enable/disable e-mail notifications for new followers and direct messages
 * Improved: HTML to e-mail text conversion

 = 4.5.1 =